volodymyrprokopyuk/kotlin-sdp/README.md

 # UNIX principles

-- Make each program do one thing and do it well
+- Make each program do one thing and do it well (quality components)
-- To do a new job build afresh rather than complicate old programs by adding new features
+- To do a new job build afresh rather than complicate old programs by adding new features (Single Responsibility Principle, separation of concerns)
 - Expect the output of every program to become the input to another program.
 Write programs to handle text streams, because text is a universal interface.
 Don't clutter the output with extraneous information.
-Don't insist for interactive input and allow for scripting
+Don't insist for interactive input and allow for scripting (uniform communication)
-- Favor composability over monolithic design
+- Favor composability (bottom-up approach in FP) over monolithic design
-- Design and build software to be tried early.
+- Design and build software to be tried early (bottom-up approach in FP).
 Build prototype as soon as possible.
 Don't hesitate to throw away bad design and rebuild from scratch
-- Use tools or even build tools for repetitive task automation
+- Use tools or even build tools for repetitive task automation (DevOps)

 # Unix philosophy

 - Modularity.
-Write simple parts connected by clean interfaces
+Write simple parts connected by clean interfaces (modularity + composability)
 - Clarity.
 Clarity is better than cleverness
 - Composition.
-Design programms to be connected to other programs
+Design programms to be connected to other programs (composability + uniform communication)
 - Separation.
 Separate policies from mechanisms.
-Separate interfaces from engines
+Separate interfaces from engines (orthogonality)
 - Simplicity.
 Design for simplicity.
 Add complexity only where you must
 - Parsimony.
 Write a big program only when nothgin else will do
 - Transparency.
-Design for visibility to make issue resolution easier
+Design for visibility to make issue resolution easier (Dependency Inversion Principle)
 - Representation.
-Fold knowledge into data, so program logic can be simple and robust
+Fold knowledge into data, so program logic can be simple and robust (first data structures and then algorithms)
 - Silence.
 When a program has nothing surprising to say, it should say nothing
 - Failure.
 When a program must fail, fail noisily as soon as possible
 - Generation.
-Write programs to write programs when you can
+Write programs to write programs when you can (metaprogramming and DSL)
 - Optimization.
 Prototype before polishing.
-Get it working before you optimize it
+Get it working and correct before you optimize it to be fast
 - Extensibility.
 Design for the future, because it will be here sooner than you think

 # 12-factor SaaS cloud application